castleisland-wp/plm-content-ratings/README.md

 [simple_star_rating sprite="&amp;#x2605;"]4/5[/simple_star_rating]

 The short code will use the number after the slash as the maximum.
-If you use this and the attribute, the number after the slash will overrise the attribute.
+If you use this and the attribute, the number after the slash will override the attribute.